Lavkush-Singh34/tuition/class-xii/math/ch-2.md

-Here is a full explanation and revision guide for **Class 7 Maths Chapter: “Arithmetic Expressions”** from *Ganita Prakash*, designed for your revision and to help you teach students effectively:

----

 ## 📘 Chapter 2: **Arithmetic Expressions** – Full Explanation

----

 ### 🔹 **2.1 Simple Expressions**

 #### ✅ **What is an Arithmetic Expression?**